Madison Park Technical Vocational High School

 We have continued to review current CTE programs and potential new programs with the Madison Park leadership team as well as industry, labor, economic, and data experts to develop a final list of CTE programs.

 The O’Bryant and Madison Park have shared a campus since 1987.
 Mayor Wu and Superintendent Skipper proposed to move the O’Bryant to the West Roxbury Education Complex so that both programs can expand and have the state-of-the-art facilities students need.
 In March 2024, due to a lack of community consensus, the Mayor and Superintendent decided to pause that proposal.
-O’Bryant will be staying on the Malcolm X Blvd campus throughout Madison Park’s renovation project.
+O’Bryant will be staying on the Malcolm X Blvd campus throughout Madison Park’s redesign project.
 Read the full letter to the O’Bryant community linked here.

 Where will students go during construction?